pik-piam/GDPuc/README.md

 accepted.

 Use the `source` argument to control the source of the underlying conversion factors (GDP deflators, MERs and PPPs).
-There are 2 source options shipped with the package, with `wb_wdi` set as default, but custom sources are possible.
+There are a couple of source options shipped with the package, with `wb_wdi` set as default, but custom sources are possible.

 ``` r
 convertGDP(